A high-efficiency and low-dissipation hybrid weighted essentially non-oscillatory scheme: Numerical examples

 \subsection{Interacting blast waves}

 We consider a two-blast-wave interaction problem, which is taken from Woodward and Colella \cite{colella1984piecewise} .
 The initial condition is

 and the final time is $t=0.038$.
 The reflective boundary condition is applied at both $x=0$ and $x=1$.
-We examine the numerical solution on a 400-point grid, and the reference "exact" solution is a high-resolution solution on a $3200$-point grid computed by WENO-5.
+We examine the numerical solution on a 400-point grid with the parameters $C=$ $10$, $100$ and $1000$.
+The reference "exact" solution is a high-resolution solution on a $3200$-point grid computed by WENO-5.

 Figure \ref{blast} give the profiles of density and local computational efficiency.
-Again, good agreement with the reference solutions is observed.
-Due to less numerical dissipation, H-WENO-5 shows an improved solution than WENO-5, especially near the valley at about $x = 0.75$ and the right peak at about $x= 0.78$.
-As shown in Fig. \ref{blast}b, the computational efficiency is only weakly dependent on the choice of $\varepsilon$.
-Actually, by increasing $\varepsilon$ 100 times, the extra gain of overall efficiency is less than 0.5\% (from 98.8\% to 99.3\%).
-Note that, slightly less numerical dissipation can be achieved by increase $\varepsilon$ (see the density profile obtained with $\varepsilon= 10^{-4}$ in Fig. \ref{blast}a), which also suggests only weak dependence.
-Also note that, since the computation is still stable after $\varepsilon$ is increased 100 times to $10^{-3}$, the numerical robustness of the present method is only weakly dependent on the choice of $\varepsilon$ too.
+Again, good agreement with the reference solutions is observed and the computational efficiency is much higher than those obtained by the trouble-cell hybridization \cite{li2010hybrid}.
+Due to smaller numerical dissipation H-WENO-5 shows an slightly improved solution compared to WENO-5.
+As shown in Fig. \ref{blast}b, the computational efficiency is only weakly dependent on the choice of $C$.
+Actually, by increasing $C$ 100 times, the extra gain of overall efficiency is less than 0.7\% (from 98.3\% to 99.0\%).
+Note that, since the computation (results not shown here) is still stable even with $C=10^{5}$, the numerical robustness of the present method is also weakly depends on the choice of $C$.